EvanMcBroom/c-puzzles/README.md

 # C Puzzles

-These are C puzzles that I made for a [CTF](https://ctftime.org/) club meeting at my university.
-The goal of each puzzle is to provide the correct input for the program to output *You solved it!*.
+These are C puzzles that were made for an undergraduate [CTF](https://ctftime.org/) club meeting.
+The goal of each puzzle was to provide the correct input for the program to output *You solved it!*.
 You may modify the source code to assist you in understanding what the code is doing, but do not introduce print statements, and do not use a debugger or a disassembler.

 ### Links